aggressiveHiker/rhcsa9/exam_prep/readme.md

 # Exam Prep
 This area contains a practice task list consisting of 43 tasks that cover every exam objective.
-Use system_info.md for the information required for configuring the systems, and ordered_task_list.md for the actual tasks.
+Use these two files for running through the tasks:
+- system_info.md
+- ordered_task_list.md

 ### Solutions
 There is not yet a write-up of solutions, but it is forthcoming.